A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Results

-The significant difference in bias for the GLMMs between the normal models and the negative binomial and Gamma models provides an indicator of the mechanism that drives the bias.
-There are three key differences between the normal and other models: the first, and most obviously, the marginal distribution, the second, the shape of the dependence structure, and the third, the link function.

-It is well known that in the case of a mixed model with a random effect term and a (non-identity) link function, the way parameters are interpreted needs to be carefully considered due to the impact of the random effect on the model parameter estimates \cite{gory_class_2021}.
-This is because there is a difference between the conditional distribution being modeled using covariates in the GLMM framework and the joint marginal distribution being observed, due to the introduction of the random effect term.

-The results provided by the standard GLMM are estimates of parameters of a distribution conditional on the random effect term, $Y_{it}|b_i\sim\mathcal{D}$.
-The conditional nature of estimates makes interpretation difficult when a non-identity link function is present, as the conditional parameter's relationship to the marginal distribution of interest is non-linear.
-Consequently, the marginal result of interest needs to be evaluated over the random effect, e.g. with the logarithmic link we have $\E_b\left[\E_Y\left(\exp({\beta_{1}\mathbbm{1}_{t=1} +\beta_{2}\mathbbm{1}_{t=2} + b_i})\right)\right]$.

-If the conditioning assumption $b_i=0$ is used, then inference can be made readily based on the results from standard packages.
-However, results of the simulations in this paper indicate that if using a logarithmic link function with a distribution with significant skewness and/or correlation, then inferences based on conditional parameters may be wildly different from their true marginal values.
-Essentially, the higher the correlation measured by Kendall's $\tau$ and the higher the marginal skewness, the greater distortion the random effect term will cause to the conditional distribution in comparison to the true marginal distribution.
+The significant difference in bias for the GLMMs between the normal distribution models and the negative binomial and Gamma distribution models provides an indicator of the mechanism that drives the bias.
+There are three key differences between the normal and other distribution models: (i) most obviously, the marginal distributions; (ii) the shape of the dependence structure; and (iii) the link function.
+The results of simulations in this paper indicate that if using a non-identity link function with a distribution with significant skewness and/or correlation, then inferences based on conditional parameters may be wildly different from their marginal values.
+Essentially, the higher the correlation (measured by Kendall's $\tau$) and the higher the marginal skewness, the greater distortion the random effect term will cause to the conditional distribution in comparison to the true marginal distribution.

+Although unintuitive, this bias is expected behavior for the GLMM coefficient estimates to some extent based on the maximum likelihood estimators.
+To illustrate the impact of the link function on the estimator, we introduce a new parameter $\beta_t=\beta_2-\beta_1$.
+In Appendix \ref{sec:appendix_MLE} we show derivations for the exponential family, for the maximum likelihood estimators for $\beta_1$, $\beta_2$ and $\beta_t$ with the log link, for a marginal and conditional model.
+We use these estimators to show why bias arises for parameters $\beta_1$ and $\beta_2$ but not $\beta_t$.
+For simplicity we don't include covariates $x_1$ and $x_2$ in this comparison but the working extends to these.